koutraki/koutraki.github.io/_pages/about.md

-Welcome to my homepage.
+## Welcome to my homepage

 I am a Postdoctoral research at the L3S Research Center, Leibniz University of Hannover.
 I am mainly interested in research in NLP, Text Mining, Information Extraction.
 In this page you will find information about my research activities (publications, reviewing, talks) and information about my teaching activities.